MolecularAI/reaction_utils/docs/ord.rst

 (the last is a requisite for ``rxnmapper`` that was trained on a maximum token size roughly corresponding to 200 atoms)

-The ``uspo_data_mapped.csv`` files will have the following columns:
+The ``ord_data_mapped.csv`` files will have the following columns:

-    * ID - unique ID created by concatenated patent number, paragraph and row index  in the original data file
+    * ID - unique ID from the original database
+    * Dataset - the name of the dataset from which this is reaction is taken
-    * Year - the year of the patent filing
+    * Date - the date of the experiment as given in the database
     * ReactionSmiles - the original reaction SMILES
+    * Yield - the yield of the first product of the first outcome, if provided
     * ReactionSmilesClean - the reaction SMILES after cleaning
     * BadMolecules - molecules not sanitizable by RDKit
     * ReactantSize - number of atoms in reactants